 You are here

-In response to the COVID-19 pandemic, MassArt Youth Programs' Fall 2020 programs will be offered virtually.
+In response to the COVID-19 pandemic, all MassArt Youth Programs will be offered virtually through Summer 2021.

 Now in its 85th year, the Saturday Studios program at Massachusetts College of Art and Design serves a dual purpose: offering elementary through high school students an affordable opportunity to engage in the process of art making, and supporting the development of MassArt students as art educators.

 Classes are taught by MassArt students majoring in Art Education and supervised by MassArt Art Education faculty.
 Courses in a variety of disciplines and media are available by grade level for Grades 3-12, allowing students to explore and strengthen their creativity and creative problem solving.

 Courses are open to all interested students, from beginners who have never taken any art classes to the emerging young artist.
 There are no prerequisites or portfolio reviews.